Aperocky/cellular-automata/readme.md

 CountDirectlyAdjacent [comparison-operator] [target] [threshold] [destination]
 ```

 This compares the total adjacent blocks that are `target` with `threshold` to determine if it will changes to `destination`.
-Adjacent goes to 8 neighboring cells, DirectlyAdjacent only goes to 4.
+Adjacent counts 8 neighboring cells, DirectlyAdjacent only counts the 4 blocks in cardinal directions.

 ```
 CountAdjacentChance [comparison-operator] [target] [threshold] [destination] [chance]